earthlab/earthlab.github.io/_posts/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/2018-02-05-intro-to-python-time-series-data-landing-page.md

 Use the [bonus lesson]({{ site.url }}/courses/earth-analytics-python/02-intro-to-python-and-time-series-data/aggregate-time-series-data-python/) to guide you through creating this plot.

-#### Grad Students Only: PLOTS 6-7
+#### PLOTS 6-7

-In addition to the plots above, add a plot of precipitation that spans from 1948 - 2013 using the 805333-precip-daily-1948-2013.csv file.
+Use the `805333-precip-daily-1948-2013.csv` file to create a plot of precipitation that spans from 1948 - 2013 file.
 For your plot be sure to:

 * Subset the data temporally: Jan 1 2013 - Oct 15 2013.
 * Make sure that x axis for this plot has large ticks for each new week day and small ticks for each day.